emeraldhieu/stock-consultant/README.md

 As for the exceptions that are not mentioned above, the status code is 500 and the error code is "unknown".

+## TODO

+The project still needs more time for improvements.

+These are the TODOs that I am going to do in the near future.

+* Provide coverage and more unit tests
+* Have integration tests configured to test all use cases
+  * Provide some tests using `restassured`
+* Implement caching for `/multi` endpoint
+* Improve performance of `/multi` endpoint